Guides

 Markdown files

-Every single Markdown file is compiled into a separate .html file located in the posts directory (or different one if there is custom config file).
-Every file defines a couple of parameters at the top of the file.
-It uses the Front Matter approach (Embedded YAML structured data at the top of Markdown documents).
+Every Markdown file is compiled into a separate .html file located in the posts directory, or in a different directory if you configure one.
+The directory structure inside posts is preserved in the output, so nested posts keep their subdirectory paths in generated URLs.
+Every file defines a few parameters at the top using front matter, which is YAML-style structured data embedded at the top of a Markdown document.

 ---